qis/signature/readme.md

 never contain the `DB 27 5B` byte sequence anywhere else.

 In the example above:
-* Searched 16 KiB for `DB 27 5B FA FB` using AVX2 and exceptions disabled.
+* Searched 16 KiB for `DB 27 5B FA FB` using the AVX2 algorithm.
 * Searched 32 KiB for `DB 27 5B ??
 FB ?E` using `<algorithm>` and TBB.

 All benchmark results were recorded on the same system.